-- Review of the methodology for classifying credit assets in the three states defined in the standard, analyzing the adequacy of: i) the definition of impairment applied; and ii) the methodology for estimating the significant increase in credit risk for assets classified as Stage 2, based on the definition of qualitative indicators and thresholds for the increase of quantitative indicators. - Review of the different calculation methodologies and the criteria adopted for the estimation of the risk parameters used in the calculation of the expected credit loss, including: i) the estimation of the risk parameters throughout lifetime or 12 months, depending on the corresponding stage; ii) the use of alternative scenarios in the projections carried out in the future, considering specially the reasonableness of assumptions and likelihood assigned to the no-deal Brexit scenario (Cliff Edge Brexit scenario); and iii) the use of retrospective contrast methodologies for the most relevant parameters in the impairment's estimation. - Checks referred to: i) the reliability and consistency of the data sources used; ii) historical loss rates for impairment in credit risk in the estimation of future cash flows and historic discount rates on sale of real estate assets against the appraised value; and iii) recalibrations and retrospective contrasts performed in internal models.
+- Analysis of the methodology for classifying credit assets in the three stages defined in the standard, analyzing the adequacy of: i) the definition of impairment applied; and ii) the methodology for estimating the significant increase in credit risk for assets classified as Stage 2, based on the definition of qualitative indicators and thresholds for the increase of quantitative indicators. - Evaluation of the different calculation methodologies and the criteria adopted for the estimation of the risk parameters used in the calculation of the expected credit loss, including: i) the estimation of the risk parameters throughout lifetime or 12 months, depending on the corresponding stage; ii) the use of alternative scenarios in the projections carried out in the future; and iii) the use of retrospective contrast methodologies for the most relevant parameters in the impairment's estimation.